GATERAGE/aglm/README.md

 # based on the working <a href="https://github.com/pythaiml/automindx">Professor Coderphreak model</a><br />
 # Autonomous General Learning Model is a hybridization of MASTERMIND aGLM with RAGE from codephreak<br />

-outside of research into AGI this model is currently not integrated into a working UIUX
+while these files are useful for research into AGI this model is currently not integrated into a working UIUX
 # <a href="https://opensea.io/assets/matic/0xf0ba8dcdfba1b5aed0b46acddf7dde97075e97a2/1">MASTERMIND</a> (c) codephreak GPLv3 2024
 MASTERMIND agent creator and control agent<br />
 project details are available at <a href="https://rage.pythai.net">rage.pythai.net</a><br />